Vein Graft Stenosis

 Evaluation

-During evaluation for possible cardiac ischemia from an occluded vein graft, a 12-lead electrocardiogram (EKG) is essential.
-Comparison with previous EKGs should be assessed for new bundle branch blocks, significant ST deviations, and possible T wave abnormalities.
-Laboratory evaluation should include cardiac troponin, creatine kinase-MB, and B-type natriuretic peptide (BNP) levels.
+During evaluation for possible cardiac ischemia from an occluded vein graft, a 12-lead electrocardiogram is essential.
+A comparison with previous electrocardiograms should be made for new bundle branch blocks, significant ST deviations, and possible T wave abnormalities.
+Laboratory evaluation should include cardiac troponin, creatine kinase-MB, and B-type natriuretic peptide levels.
 A baseline chest X-ray is unlikely to show evidence of vein graft occlusion.
-Still, in the case of new-onset congestive heart failure due to ischemia, it may demonstrate cardiomegaly and pulmonary congestion.[23]
+Still, in the case of new-onset congestive heart failure due to ischemia, it may demonstrate cardiomegaly and pulmonary congestion.[22]
 Pulmonary findings on chest X-ray may include vascular redistribution, interstitial edema known as Kerley B lines, and alveolar edema.
-Lastly, an echocardiogram may be performed to assess for significant drops in ejection fraction, new wall motion abnormalities, or valvular regurgitation from malfunctioning papillary muscles.[25]
+Lastly, an echocardiogram may assess for significant drops in ejection fraction, new wall motion abnormalities, or valvular regurgitation from malfunctioning papillary muscles.[24]

 Treatment / Management

 The key to the management of VGS is prevention.
-Prevention of early (first 30 days after surgery) venous graft stenosis (VGS) is accomplished with meticulous surgical technique and appropriate perioperative anticoagulation.
-Ensuring the correct graft position during surgery and avoiding graft kinking or sharp turns are key.
+During the first 30 days after surgery, VGS is prevented with meticulous surgical technique and appropriate perioperative anticoagulation.
+Ensuring the correct graft position during surgery and avoiding graft kinking or sharp turns is key.
 An adequately sized target vessel with sufficient runoff or distal perfusion must be chosen.
 Avoiding unnecessary extra vein graft skeletonization and decreased graft palpation during dissection may prevent early graft failures.
 Prevention of short-term (30 days to 18 months) and long-term (greater than 18 months) VGS are centered around preventing and slowing the progression and development of intimal hyperplasia and atherosclerosis.
 Various factors have been implicated in the development of VGS, and they are thought to closely parallel the same risk factors for the development of arterial atherosclerosis.
-A healthy diet, control of blood glucose levels, regular exercise, maintenance of appropriate blood pressure, management of dyslipidemia, and smoking cessation are recommended in all patients with peripheral or coronary artery disease.[26]
+A healthy diet, control of blood glucose levels, regular exercise, maintenance of appropriate blood pressure, management of dyslipidemia, and smoking cessation are recommended in all patients with peripheral or coronary artery disease.[25]
 The use of low-dose aspirin in the postoperative period has decreased the incidence of VGS.
-It is recommended in all patients following coronary and peripheral artery bypass procedures.[27][28]
+It is recommended in all patients following coronary and peripheral artery bypass procedures.[26][27]

-When prevention fails and VGS worsens, there are several reperfusion options.[1]
+When prevention fails, and VGS worsens, there are several reperfusion options.[1]
 These include endovascular reperfusion of the native vessel initially bypassed, endovascular reperfusion of the stenosed vein graft itself, or redo open surgery.
 If feasible, endovascular reperfusion of the native artery that was initially bypassed should be attempted first.[9]
-If this is not possible, endovascular reperfusion of the stenosed vein graft should be attempted next.[38]
+If this is not possible, endovascular reperfusion of the stenosed vein graft should be attempted next.[37]
 Open surgery should be reserved for those who cannot be treated by less invasive strategies first.
 Patients who are poor surgical candidates may be approached with medical management alone.
+Still, no randomized controlled trials compared endoluminal versus surgical intervention for stenosis in vein grafts following infrainguinal bypass.
+Currently, no high-certainty evidence supports using 1 type of intervention over another.
+High-quality studies must provide evidence on managing VGS following infrainguinal bypass.

 Differential Diagnosis